zeitgitter/zeitgitterd/doc/ServerOperation.md

 3. The public key, the log, and optional file-based external timestamps are committed to the `git` repository, signed with the timestamper's key.
-4. `igitt`-based timestamps are obtained and included in the repository (see "Obtaining `igitt` Timestamps below).
+4. `zeitgitter`-based timestamps are obtained and included in the repository (see "Obtaining `zeitgitter` Timestamps below).
 5. The changes are published, if desired.

 ## Obtaining PGP Timestamps